corva-ai/corva-convert-units/README.md

 License
 -------
-Copyright (c) 2013-2017 Corva http://corva.ai ; Ben Ng, and Contributors, http://benng.me
+Copyright (c) 2013-2017 Corva http://corva.ai ; Ben Ng, Jasper Miles, and Contributors, http://benng.me

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation